 On February 02, 2011 my world shattered when my son, Jason, was diagnosed with cancer.
 On August 30, 2011 he passed on out of my world.

-Since those days I’ve learned to walk with grief, and I can write with grief at my shoulder.
-Writing happy endings for my characters even though they’ve had a great loss somehow gives me a happy ending too.
-The discovery grief and pleasure can coexist has opened up a world unimagined during my my sons illness and what felt like a whole lifetime after he died.
+Since those days I’ve learned to walk with grief, and write with grief at my shoulder.
+Writing happy endings for my characters when they’ve had a great loss gives me a happy ending too.
+The discovery grief and pleasure can coexist has opened up a world unimagined during my my sons illness.

-Writing has given voice to one of my sons wish that I be happy.
-It’s a challenge to find a path to joy and to be happy and at the same time honour other his wish, that I write a book.
+Writing has given voice to my sons wish that I be happy.
+Finding a path to joy and to be happy and at the same time honour his other directive, that I write a book has turned out to be a cathartic challenge.

 Beginning a daily habit of journal writing in 2013 helped to crack open an untapped vein of my imagination.
 I discovered the truth in the message – there is no way to Happiness, Happiness is the way.
 By opening up to the ways of happiness the writer in me emerged Just in time.